Anything (The Damned album)

-Anything is the seventh studio album by U.K. punk rock band the Damned, released by MCA Records in 1986.
-On the album's release, it charted in the United Kingdom, peaking at No. 40, and was certified as silver by the British Phonographic Industry.
+Anything is the seventh studio album by the English punk rock band the Damned, released by MCA Records in 1986.
+On the album's release, it charted in the United Kingdom, peaking at No. 40, and was certified Silver by the British Phonographic Industry.
 Four singles were released that all charted in the UK.

+It saw the band continue with their gothic rock sound largely present on the band's previous album Phantasmagoria (1985).
+However, it also saw the band shift towards a mainstream rock sound with glossy production, something which frontman and singer Dave Vanian would later regret.

-Production
+Background and Production

 The album began production in June 1986 in Puk Recording Studios in Denmark.
 The Damned's vocalist, Dave Vanian, later stated that the group were forced into the studio to record the album before they had prepared any new material for it.
-Drummer Rat Scabies mentioned that the group had demoed the song "In Dulce Decorum", but most of the songs were written in the studio.
+This pressure stemmed from the big success that their cover of "Eloise", which reached number 3.Drummer Rat Scabies mentioned that the group had demoed the song "In Dulce Decorum", but most of the songs were written in the studio.

 In July, the group took a break from recording to perform a 10th anniversary performance in London at the Town and Country Club and two in Finsbury Park, where the group performed some songs that would appear on Anything, and were joined by Captain Sensible to perform "Smash It Up".
 On returning to Denmark, the group recorded a cover of "Alone Again Or" which Scabies originally thought was written by Roman Jugg.
 The album concluded production in August.

 Release and tour

 Following the recording sessions, the Damned toured Ireland and Britain in October and concluded the tour in Ireland in November.
 The group began having issues with technology on the tour (the brass parts of "Psychomania" crept in when the group were performing "In Dulce Decorum") and had to use an emulator to recreate some of their studio sound.
 Prior to the album's release, a single for "Anything" was released in November.

 Anything was released on MCA Records on 1 December 1986 in the United Kingdom.
 In the UK, the album charted for two weeks, peaking at No. 40.
 It was certified Silver by the British Phonographic Industry.
 After the release of the "Gigolo" single in January 1987, the Damned toured Europe until February.
 They toured in Australia in March and Japan in April.
 During a booking hiatus, the group returned to performing shows as the alter ego Naz Nomad and the Nightmares.
 "In Dulce Decorum" was released as the final single from the album in November 1987.

-In the United States, MCA released "Anything", "In Dulce Decorum" and "Alone Again" as singles.
-MCA followed the release of Anything with a Damned compilation album titled Light at the End of the Tunnel in November 1987.
-MCA and The Damned parted ways the following year.
+In the United States, MCA released "Anything", "In Dulce Decorum" and "Alone Again Or" as singles.